-After unlocking, push the touchpad switch below the emblem and open the tailgate.
+After unlocking, push the touchpad switch below the brand emblem and open the tailgate.

-Press button S on radio remote control or push the brand emblem at the bottom half to unlock and open the tailgate.
+Press con radio remote control or push the brand emblem at the bottom half to unlock and open the tailgate.

-Pressing button $\iff$ opens the tailgate even if the doors are locked.
+Pressing \iff opens the tailgate even if the doors are locked.